HabanaAI/gaudi-pytorch-bridge/docs/Pytorch_Operators.rst

-trace                                    Yes      Yes      No      No        No       Yes       No        No       No     torch transpose                                Yes      Yes      Yes     Yes       Yes      Yes       Yes       Yes      Yes    torch tril                                     Yes      Yes      No      No        No       No        No        Yes      Yes    torch triu                                     Yes      Yes      No      No        No       No        No        Yes      Yes    torch trunc                                    Yes      Yes      Yes     No        No       Yes       Yes       Yes      No     torch unbind                                   Yes      Yes      No      No        No       Yes       No        No       No     torch unique                                   Yes      No       No      No        No       Yes       No        No       No     torch
+trace                                    Yes      Yes      No      No        No       Yes       No        No       No     torch transpose                                Yes      Yes      Yes     Yes       Yes      Yes       Yes       Yes      Yes    torch tril                                     Yes      Yes      No      No        No       No        No        Yes      Yes    torch tril_indices                             No       No       No      No        Yes      Yes       No        No       No     torch triu                                     Yes      Yes      No      No        No       No        No        Yes      Yes    torch triu_indices                             No       No       No      No        Yes      Yes       No        No       No     torch trunc                                    Yes      Yes      Yes     No        No       Yes       Yes       Yes      No     torch unbind                                   Yes      Yes      No      No        No       Yes       No        No       No     torch unique                                   Yes      No       No      No        No       Yes       No        No       No     torch